chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/integrations/embedding-models/morph.md

 # Morph

 Chroma provides a convenient wrapper around Morph's embedding API.
 This embedding function runs remotely on Morph's servers and requires an API key.
-You can get an API key by signing up for an account at [Morph](https://morphllm.com/).
+You can get an API key by signing up for an account at [Morph](https://morphllm.com/?utm_source=docs.trychroma.com).

-Morph embeddings are optimized to be state-of-the-art for code and are specifically designed for functional units like Syntax Tree Nodes (functions, classes, etc.) rather than arbitrary text chunks.

-{% Banner type="tip" %}
-Visit Morph's [embedding documentation](https://docs.morphllm.com/api-reference/endpoint/embedding) for more information on their code-optimized embedding models.
-{% /Banner %}

 {% Tabs %}